ilubis85/track2dm/README.md

 #>  $ Observation: chr  "animal signs" "animal signs" "animal signs" "animal signs" ...
 ```

-In high altitudes area like in Sumatra, GPS signals may be obstructed by
+In high altitude areas like in Western part of Sumatra, GPS signals may
-the altitude differences or simply canopy cover and thus produces less
+be obstructed by the altitudinal differences or thick canopy cover which
-precise points of location.
-This could be a huge problem because it will
-calculate a bias length of distance, especially when we want to
+produces inaccurate geo-locations which will lead to bias in calculating
-calculate research or patrol effort (in terms of length of transect
+the survey efforts (in terms of length of transect surveys).
+To deal
-surveys).
-To deal with this, functions called **track2dm::meanPoint**
+with this, functions called **track2dm::meanPoint** or/and
-or/and **track2dm::clearPoint** will be used to remove the bias either
+**track2dm::clearPoint** will be used to remove the bias either by take
-by take means from a number of subsequent points (*meanPoint*) or clear
+means from a number of subsequent points (*meanPoint*) or clear a
-a certain number of points between points based on a predefined distance
+certain number of points between points based on a predefined distance
 (*clearPoint*).
 For example we used **meanPoint** for track\_1 data.

 ``` r